badal-io/airflow2-local-ci-cd/README.md

         ./helpers/scripts/gcp-auth.sh

-      <ins>Note:</ins> &nbsp; NOT required if you are workign via GCP Cloud Shell option, you can skip this step.
+      <ins>Note:</ins> &nbsp; NOT required if you are working via GCP Cloud Shell option, you can skip this step.

   - <strong> Airflow 2 is UP and Running! </strong>